-No survivors likely in crash of Pakistani plane carrying about 40 people
+About 40 people feared dead in Pakistan plane crash

-PESHAWAR, Pakistan There are unlikely to be any survivors from a Pakistan International Airlines (PIA) plane carrying about 40 people that crashed on Wednesday in a mountainous northern region, a government official at the crash site said.
+PESHAWAR/ISLAMABAD, Pakistan A plane carrying about 40 people crashed on the slope of a mountain in northern Pakistan on Wednesday, with witnesses on the crash site saying there were unlikely to be any survivors.

+The military said 21 bodies had been recovered and rescue efforts continued.

-PIA said its plane lost contact with the control tower en route to the capital, Islamabad, from the northern region of Chitral.
+Pakistan International Airlines (PIA) said its plane lost contact with the control tower en route to the capital, Islamabad, from the northern region of Chitral.

-The plane crashed in the Havelian area of Khyber Pakhtunkhwa province, about 125 km (77 miles) north of Islamabad.
+The airline said the plane crashed at 1642 local time (1142 GMT) in the Havelian area of Khyber Pakhtunkhwa province, about 125 km (77 miles) north of Islamabad.

 "All of the bodies are burned beyond recognition.
 The debris is scattered," Taj Muhammad Khan, a government official based in Havelian, told Reuters.